MinnPost/object-sync-for-salesforce/README.md

 ### Getting support using this plugin
 </only:wp -->

 We make an effort to answer support requests in the [WordPress plugin forum](https://wordpress.org/support/plugin/object-sync-for-salesforce/).
 If you have these requests, please put them in that forum only.
-Do not send them by email.
+Do not send them by email or by social media.

 While MinnPost's nonprofit newsroom does welcome [donations](https://www.minnpost.com/support/?campaign=7010G0000012fXGQAY) to support our work, this plugin does not have a paid version.